eBay SEO: How to Optimize Your Listings and Boost Your Cassini Rankings

 2. Incorporate a few keywords into your profile description

 Keep your bio short and easy to read. eBay sets a 250-character limit, so you need to tell customers what sets you apart and why they should do business with you in as few words as possible.
+Including keywords related to your niche makes your store more relevant in the search results.

 3. Use a profile photo that represents the brand